xiangzhi/psi-wiki/Brief-Introduction.md

 Create a new visualization panel by clicking the _Insert Timeline Panel_ button and add the _Audio_ stream and also the _Voice Acitvity_ stream to it.
 Notice that having two related streams in the same visualization panel makes it easy to see how they relate to each other; overlaying the voice activity detection stream over the audio, we can see at a glance that the VAD is correctly identifying speech regions.

+In the _Datasets_ tab, right-click on the _Image_ stream and select _Visualize in New Panel_ from the context menu to display the video stream.
+Alternatively, you can simply drag the image stream from the _Datasets_ tab into an empty area on the _Visualizations Canvas_.
+Your PsiStudio window should now look similar to the picture below.

+In the _Visualizations_ tab an _Instant Panel_ was created which allows multiple instant visualization panels to be arrayed side by side.
+Clicking on this instant panel will display its properties in the _Properties_ window on the right.
+The _Cells_ property is currently set to 1 but you can increase this value to have up to 5 instant visualization panels side by side.
+If you increase this value to 2 you will see a second instant visualization panel added to the right of the existing one.
+Notice in the _Visualizations_ tab there are now two child panels of _Instant Panel_: the 2D panel containing the _Image_ visualization panel, and a second panel named _-Empty-_.
+This empty panel will be transformed into either a 2D Panel or a 3D Panel when you drop your first stream into it.
+For now though, we'll only be using a single instant vislualization panel, so go back to the _Properties_ tab and set the _Cells_ property back to 1.

-In the _Datasets_ tab, right-click on the _Image_ stream and select _Visualize_ from the context menu to display the video stream.
-You PsiStudio window should now look like the picture below.
-Notice that the image visualizer is synchronized to the timeline, as you move the cursor within any of the timeline visualization windows, the video stream shows the image that was captured at that point in time.
+The image visualizer is synchronized to the timeline, as you move the cursor within any of the timeline visualization windows, the video stream shows the image that was captured at that point in time.

 There are three _Cursor Modes_ in PsiStudio, and up until now we have been using the _Manual_ cursor mode, where the cursor follows the user's mouse pointer and will display images and data values at whatever point in time the user places his mouse.
 Now we'll demonstrate the second cursor mode, known as _Playback Mode_, and it is engaged whenever we play back our data within some time interval.